samhal/frendo/README.md

 # Overview
-A twitch-bot engine written in python which supports writing custom commands.
+Frendo is twitch-bot engine written in python which supports writing custom commands.

+# Docs
+You can find documentation and tutorials [here](http://samhal.xyz/frendo/).